rh-ai-quickstart/ai-virtual-agent/docs/FSI_DEMO_EXECUTION_CHECKLIST.md

 ### **Demo Flow Success**
 -  Smooth transition between agents
 -  Each step builds on the previous one
--  Business value is clear and compelling
+-  Business value is clear and impactful
 -  Technical capabilities are naturally demonstrated

 ---